 Erico Lee’s slick black hair was always wet looking as his mom liked to give it a swipe with Vaseline before he went out.
 The Smith’s had the nicest home, a grand, three-story, lavender Victorian, so she wanted to keep up appearances.
 Since her son’s skin burned like the dickens, she had also added a little dab of blue sunscreen on the tip of his speck of a nose.

 Erico Lee jumped out behind the tree, trying to scare the siblings.
 They both made frustrated noises.
 Amy stuck out her tongue.

 “You’re being stupid,” Scott lamented.
 “I can see everything between here and your house.
 I saw you coming, like, fifty minutes ago.”

-Erico Lee was big boned with thick glasses and big, white ears that Scott said you could see light through and puffy lips that made him always look like he was pouting about something.
+Erico Lee was big boned with thick glasses and oversized white ears that Scott said you could see light through, and puffy lips that made him always look like he was pouting about something.
 That morning, they were stuck out as if he were sucking on a straw and his dark eyebrows were bunched up.
-Scott caught wind of a problem and wondered if Mr. Smith had just paddled him or something.
+Scott caught wind of a problem and wondered if Mr. Smith had recently paddled him.

 “What’s wrong?”
 Scott asked as he twirled the tire around.

 “I dunno.
 My dad went to the police last week.
 Now he keeps jabbering because they ain’t doing nothing.”